Ada-Developers-Academy/daily-curriculum/week11/see-more.md

 + Can aggregate feeds from
     * One or more FourSquare users
     * One or more SoundCloud users
+    * One or more Flickr users
 + Uses **cron** to periodically update feeds without duplication
 + Can send email or SMS messages to users to update them

 #### Platinum
 + offers API of aggregated feeds
++ add a Google Map that shows the location of any feed items that contain geolocative information

 ## Evaluation